aurianevez/CS50-Final-porject-Powercube-Tool/README.md

      * Go to the Sqlite [download page](https://www.sqlite.org/download.html):

-     * In the download page go to the Precompiled Binaries for Windows - Download the 32 or 64 bit - for SQLite version 3.x.x. depending on your computer. - it will download as a zip folder
+     * In the download page go to the Precompiled Binaries for Windows - Download the __sqlite-tools__-win32.
+It will download as a zip folder.

      * Go to the explorer - in Local Disck (C:) create a new foler called sqlite.
-Once you have created the folder, extract and copy the elements that are in the zip folder and past them in the sqlite folder you just created.
+Once you have created the folder, extract and copy the elements that are in the zip folder and paste them in the sqlite folder you just created.
 You should have: qlite3.def, sqlite3.dll and sqlite3.exe files.

      * Now you need to add a PATH in the system environment.
 To do so, in your search bar search the program(already in your computer): "Edit the system environement variables".
 Once it is open, click on environment variable button at the bottom of the tiny window - In system variables slect PATH and edit (right picture bellow) - click on new and write the path that you can copy from the folder file (C:\sqlite - see in the left picture bellow)